Debt has consequences, some of which will surprise the average American.

 Debt Settlement

-The company might initially put up a fight, but the attending supervisor likely will be interested in simply recovering as much of the debt as possible.
+Debt settlement involves negotiating with the card company or debt collection agency to arrive at a sum that is less than what is owed.
+The company or collection agency might initially put up a fight, but the attending supervisor likely will be interested in simply recovering as much of the debt as possible.
 Lawyers don’t work for free, and court cases cost everybody money.

 Credit card companies write off millions each year in uncollectible debt.
 The cost is passed on to consumers through higher interest rates and fees.